-I am encouraging you to get licensed as a real estate agent or broker and join Keller Williams under my umbrella.
-As the broker who is recruiting you, I would serve as your mentor, wherever you are in teh US and Canada, and explain how being an attorney-broker has worked well for me.
-I will have incentive to help you get into the business because I would get a rebate on all your sales.
+I am encouraging you to get licensed as a real estate agent or broker and join Keller Williams as part of my downline.
+As the broker who is recruiting you, I would serve as your mentor, wherever you are in the US or Canada, and help you get into the business.
+I will be earning a rebate on all your sales.

 Being an attorney-broker can be compatible with regular law practice.
 It can start off as a part time job.
 You can keep your existing legal practice.
 I do some legal work myself.
 But I predict that before too long you may want to become more broker than attorney.

 I work with Keller Williams in Everett.
 KW has training.
 It has helpful technology.
 Agents are sharing and helpful.
 KW encourages us to form teams, train our teams, and help everyone be a success.